 If you like the idea of exploring culture and considering the deeper meaning of humanity, then this is the major for you.
 As you study, you will gain excellent employable skills in research, analysis, and written communication, all of which are perfect for teaching or working in corporate, governmental, and nonprofit institutions, as well as for getting into excellent graduate schools, including law.

 The major is flexible enough to study abroad and small enough for a second major or several minors.
-Those who qualify can earn both a BA and MA in Humanities in just five years through Dominican’s 4+1 Humanities program.
-Either way, students in our program will undertake a significant research project on a topic of your choosing.
+Students in our program will undertake a significant research project on a topic of your choosing.
 When completed, the project will be published online, which can lead to opportunities for employment, networking and additional meaningful connections.

 A minor in Humanities includes four courses: a humanities seminar, an interdisciplinary thinking course, and two electives drawn from cultural studies, literature, history, philosophy, visual studies, gender studies, and/or religion.
 Learn more about our Minor Requirements on our course catalog.